 In entirety, the game effectively forms two halves.
 The first serving to introduce the various characters that form your fearless band of mercenaries, whilst gently easing the player into the depths of the battle system’s mechanics.
 Whereas the second sees you utilise and perfect what you’ve learned, with the narrative heightening its pace and scope all the way to its fitting conclusion.

-You’ll spend much of your time amidst the sprawling Lazulis City, really brought to life as a thriving environments with plenty for the player to interact with – including hanging sign boards for the player to freely headbutt!
-As you wander the streets you’ll encounter all manner of citizens going about their daily lives, and Mistwalker have achieved a commendable amount here within the constrains of the Wii’s limited resources.
+You’ll spend much of your time amidst the sprawling Lazulis City, really brought to life as a thriving environment with plenty for the player to interact with – including hanging signboards for the player to freely headbutt!
+As you wander the streets you’ll encounter all manner of citizens going about their daily lives, and Mistwalker has achieved a commendable amount here within the constraints of the Wii’s limited resources.

 Although at first encounter the battle system may seem simplistic in approach, it hides an underlying complexity that becomes ever more apparent as you progress through the game.
-Centrally important to this is the ‘Gathering’ ability, a power mysteriously granted to Zael by the Outsider that allows him to draw the aggro of all enemies within enemy, enabling your party spell casters to remain unhindered.
+Centrally important to this is the ‘Gathering’ ability, a power mysteriously granted to Zael by the Outsider that allows him to draw the aggro of all enemies within a radius, enabling your party spellcasters to remain unhindered.